Background

 In some circumstances, a marketing communication may be considered from the point of view of the average member of a specific group:

-• If it is likely to affect the economic behaviour only of a clearly identifiable group of people who are especially vulnerable, in a way that the advertiser could reasonably foresee, because of mental or physical infirmity, age or credulity, the marketing communication will be considered from the point of view of the average member of the affected group.
+- If it is likely to affect the economic behaviour of a group of people who are particularly vulnerable, in a way that the advertiser could reasonably be expected to foresee, because of mental or physical health, age, credulity, or the circumstances that group of people are in, the marketing communication will also be considered from the point of view of the average member of the affected group.

 Unfair marketing communications

-• are contrary to the requirements of professional diligence and
+o a contravention of the requirements of professional diligence

-"Professional diligence" is the standard of special skill and care that a trader may reasonably be expected to exercise towards consumers, commensurate with honest market practice and the general principle of good faith in the trader's field of activity.
+"Professional diligence" is the standard of skill and care that a trader may reasonably be expected to exercise towards consumers, commensurate with honest market practice or the general principle of good faith in the trader's field of activity.

 Misleading marketing communications